leshack/Hackthebox/Linux/Linux-Medium/Cronos/Cronos.md

 ![logo](/logo.png)

 # [Cronos- BOX]
-Hi folks, today I am going to solve an Easy rated hack the box machine which was released on 122 Mar 2017 as the sixth machine on HTB,Cronos created by ch4p.So without any further intro, let'sf jump in.
+Hi folks, today I am going to solve an Easy rated hack the box machine which was released on 12 Mar 2017 as the tenth machine on HTB,Cronos created by ch4p.So without any further intro, let'sf jump in.

 # common enumeration